 The RIDE waits for a local or remote interpreter to connect to it.
 This approach is more secure than configuring the interpreter to listen for connections, because an intruder will only be able to communicate with the RIDE rather than an APL system.
-An application that needs to be debugged can initiate the connection to a listening RIDE using 3502^I to set RIDE_INIT when debugging is desired (see section 8.1.3).
+An application that needs to be debugged can initiate the connection to a listening RIDE using 3502 to set RIDE_INIT when debugging is desired (see Section 8.1.3).

-To start a Dyalog Session:
+To start a Dyalog Session

-- 1. On the machine that the RIDE is running on: - a.
-Open the RIDE-Dyalog Session dialog box. - b.
-Select Listen from the Type drop-down list. - The type-dependent information fields are displayed. - In the Host field, specify the IP address/unique DNS name that the RIDE will bind to.
+- 1. On the machine that the RIDE is running on: - i.
+Open the RIDE-Dyalog Session dialog box. - ii.
+Select Listen from the Type drop down list.

+The type-dependent information fields are displayed.

+- In the Host field, specify the IP address/unique DNS name that the RIDE will bind to.
 By default, the RIDE will bind to all interfaces. - In the Port field, specify the number of the port that the RIDE should listen on.
-By default, the RIDE listens on port 4502. - c.
-Click LISTEN. - The Waiting for connection... dialog box is displayed. - 2.
-On the machine that the interpreter will run on, start a Dyalog Session from the command prompt.
+By default, the RIDE listens on port 4502. - iii.
+Click LISTEN.

+The Waiting for connection... dialog box is displayed.

+2. On the machine that the interpreter will run on, start a Dyalog Session from the command prompt.
 When doing this, the IP address/DNS name for the machine that the RIDE is running on and the same port number as the RIDE is listening on must be specified as connection properties.

-For example, if the RIDE is running on a machine that has DNS name jay-pc.dyalog.bramley and is listening on port 4502, then enter the following in a command window/at the command prompt:
+For example, if the RIDE is running on a machine that has DNS name jaypc.dyalog.bramley and is listening on port 4502, then enter the following in a command window/at the command prompt:

-on AIX:
+- on AIX:

-\$ RIDE_INIT="CONNECT:
+- \$ RIDE_INIT="CONNECT: jaypc.dyalog.bramley:4502"

-jay-pc.dyalog.bramley:4502"

 /opt/mdyalog/16.0/64/unicode/p7/mapl

 - on Linux:

-\$ RIDE_INIT="CONNECT: jay-pc.dyalog.bramley:4502" dyalog
+'''

+$ RIDE INIT="CONNECT: jaypc.dyalog.bramley:4502" dyalog

+'''

 on macOS:

-\$ RIDE_INIT="CONNECT: jay-pc.dyalog.bramley:4502" /Dyalog/ Dyalog-16.0.app/Contents/Resources/Dyalog/mapl
+''' $ RIDE_INIT="CONNECT: jaypc.dyalog.bramley:4502" /Dyalog/Dyalog-16.0.app/Contents/Resources/Dyalog/mapl '''

-on Microsoft Windows:
+• on Microsoft Windows:

+'''

-cd "C:\Program Files\Dyalog\Dyalog APL-64 16.0 Unicode"
+cd "C:\Program Files\Dyalog\Dyalog APL-64 16.0

-- > dyalog RIDE_INIT=CONNECT:

-jay-pc.dyalog.bramley:4502
+Unicode"

+'''

+'''

+dyalog RIDE INIT=CONNECT:jaypc.dyalog.bramley:4502

+'''